Summary from Goodreads (contains spoilers for Aurelia):

 What I Liked:

-- I wanted the story to be less predictable.
+What I Wished: - I wanted the story to be less predictable.

-- (SPOILER WARNING!
+- I tried not to be distracted by the lack of scientific explanation as far as the time travel is concerned because Wildwing feels much more like fantasy than sci-fi, but I still struggled to accept the way the time machine is used in the story. - (SPOILER WARNING!
 Do not scroll over the following text if you want to avoid spoilers.)
 I found it difficult to believe that in the fifteen years Mr. Greenwood spent mourning the loss of his son, he never once attempted to use the time machine to venture back to a date shortly before his son's disappearance.
 If he was that worried about the potential dangers of the modern wiring, then I am truly surprised he would let his only son (who he has just found after years of searching) hop in a machine that was constructed using only rustic medieval tools and components.
 And why wouldn't he return to the 20th century with Will?

 I would recommend Wildwing to fans of light, engaging historical fantasy novels.
 If you would like to learn more about Wildwing or author Emily Whitman, please visit her website, facebook, or Harper Collins author page.